raducu5700u/CommandWave/README.md

     * Create new playbooks directly within the application.
     * Playbooks are parsed to separate text blocks from code blocks.
     * Cross-reference between playbooks using special syntax.
+    * Playbooks synchronize across sessions and clients automatically.
 * **Executable Code Blocks**: Execute shell command blocks from playbooks directly into the active terminal session.
+* **Variable Substitution**:
-* **Variable Substitution**: Define variables with user-friendly titles and reference names that are automatically substituted into code blocks before execution.
+    * Define variables with user-friendly titles and reference names.
+    * Variables are automatically substituted into code blocks before execution.
+    * Variables persist and synchronize across browser sessions and devices.
+* **Synchronization**:
+    * Terminal tabs, playbooks, and variables sync across all connected sessions.
+    * Changes made in one browser window reflect in all others in real-time.
+    * All user data persists between browser sessions.
 * **Playbook Search**: Quickly search across all loaded playbooks for specific commands or text.
-* **Dark/Light Theme Toggle**:
+* **Theme Selection**:
-    * Switch between the default cyberpunk dark theme and a light theme.
+    * Switch between the default cyberpunk dark theme, neon light theme, and witch hazel theme.
     * Theme preference is saved between sessions.
-    * Terminal areas remain dark in both themes for optimal readability.
+    * Terminal areas remain dark in all themes for optimal readability.
+* **Enhanced Code Readability**:
+    * Syntax highlighting with cyberpunk-style neon colors.
+    * Specially enhanced visibility for command names and arguments.
+    * Common pentesting tools and commands highlighted for better readability.
 * **Persistent Notes**:
     * A global notes panel for general information.
     * A separate notes panel for each terminal tab.
 Notes are saved automatically.